JuliaLang/julia/doc/manual/performance-tips.rst

 using global variables.
 Variables should be local, or passed as arguments to functions, whenever possible.

+Any code that is performance-critical or being benchmarked should be inside a function.

 We find that global names are frequently constants, and declaring them as such greatly improves performance::